seancorfield/honeysql/doc/clause-reference.md

 Various function-like expressions can be specified, as shown in the example above, that allow things like `CHECK` for a constraint, `FOREIGN KEY` (with a column name), `REFERENCES` (with a pair of column names).
-See [Clause Descriptors in Special Syntax](special-syntax.md#clause-descriptors) for more details.
+See [Column Descriptors in Special Syntax](special-syntax.md#column-descriptors) for more details.

 ## create-table-as